sparshpnd23/MLOps/README.md

 If the accuracy is less than 90 percent, a _**model tweak**_ job will be auto triggered that will modify the model in several ways to increase it's accuracy & then the model will be retrained.

 My ML model is as follows :

+(I have tested it on various ML models.
+It works successfully.
+This is just a sample model if you wish to test the procedure.
+I have provided the _**wines.csv**_ dataset used in this model in the same repository.)